Dyslexia

 What Is Dyslexia

-Dyslexia is a learning difference that affects the way the brain connects sounds to the letters and words that represent them on a page.
-It is not a vision problem.
-It is not a sign of low intelligence.
-Many children with dyslexia have exceptional verbal reasoning, creativity, and problem-solving ability and significant difficulty getting any of that into written form.
+Dyslexia is a learning difference that affects how the brain connects the sounds of spoken language with the letters and words that represent them in print.
+It is not a vision problem or a sign of low intelligence.
+Many children with dyslexia have strong verbal reasoning, creativity, and problem-solving abilities but experience significant difficulty expressing those abilities through reading and writing.

-The core difficulty is phonological: the brain hasn’t built a reliable connection between the sounds of spoken language and the symbols that represent them in print.
-This makes reading and spelling feel effortful in a way that is genuinely neurological, not a matter of effort, attitude, or trying harder.
+The core difficulty is often phonological.
+The brain has not developed a reliable connection between speech sounds and the written symbols that represent them.
+This can make reading, decoding, and spelling feel unusually difficult and effortful.
+It is neurological- not a matter of attitude, intelligence, or simply needing to try harder.

-Dyslexia is lifelong.
-But it is not a ceiling.
-With the right intervention, students with dyslexia become accurate, capable, confident readers.
-We’ve watched it happen for over 37 years.
+Dyslexia is lifelong, but it is not a ceiling.
+Effective dyslexia programs use structured, explicit instruction to strengthen phonological awareness, decoding, spelling, and reading fluency.
+With the right intervention, students with dyslexia can become accurate, capable, and confident readers.
+We have watched it happen for more than 37 years.

 Traditional tutoring